vega/voyager/README.md

-# vegalite-ui
+# Pole✭ (Polestar)

+**We are working on improving the code and documentation on Polestar.
+The setup instructions are probably not working at this point.**

-Tableau-style User Interface for visual analysis, building on top of vegalite.
-Try our [demo](http://uwdata.github.io/vegalite-ui/).
+Tableau-style User Interface for visual analysis, building on top of [Vegalite](https://github.com/uwdata/vegalite).
+Try our [demo](http://uwdata.github.io/polestar/).
+Also, be sure to check out [related projects](https://vega.github.io/).

 ## Development Setup Instruction

 ### Directory Setup

 Create a folder `_visrec` somewhere you want to work in.
 Then clone this repo and [vegalite](https://github.com/uwdata/vegalite) to be under `_visrec`.

 Before proceeding to the next steps, setup vegalite repo too.